• Skip to main content

 • Extra virgin olive oil or butter - For flavor and to keep your scrambled from burning or sticking to the pan.

-• Half and half (or milk) - Whichever you have on hand will do.
-Just a splash makes for an extra creamy scramble.
+• Half and half - Whole milk or cream work as well.
+Whichever you have on hand will do.
+Just a splash will add creaminess to any scramble!

 Substitutions & Variations